Breaking Down Cody Zeller's NBA Potential and Draft Stock

 Zeller's offensive post-game is extremely advanced for a kid his age.
 With his back to the basket, Zeller has excellent footwork that allows him to create separation turning over either shoulder.
 Turning over his right shoulder, he sports a high release to keep from being contested, or he uses his left hand to finish depending on the defender's positioning.

-He has a quick first step for a 6'11'' center, which makes him tough to guard at the high post, and dangerous on the low block.
+He has a quick first step, which makes him tough to guard at the high post and dangerous on the low block.
 His touch and hands within 10 feet of the rim are as soft as a baby's bottom, so anytime he gets his shot off there's a good chance it's going in.

 One of the unteachable attributes Zeller brings to the table is his top-shelf scoring instincts.
 Zeller is able to recognize when he needs to pump-fake, use a power dribble or go right up.
-His counter moves on the interior make him unpredictable with the ball in his hands, which is why he shoots 62 percent on the 16.6 points he averages a game.
+His counter moves on the interior make him unpredictable with the ball in his hands.

 One of the major weaknesses that can hold him back in the draft is the minimal pressure he puts on opposing frontcourts as a rebounding presence.
 He only averaged 6.6 boards as a freshman, and while he's improved that number to 8.1 as a sophomore, he still looks vulnerable anchoring the defensive glass.